roberthopman/roberthopman.github.io/_posts/2023-01-01-how-to-upgrade-a-ruby-on-rails-application.md

 Example goal could be: Secure the continuity of the critical business processes.

-See the [maintenance checklist]({% post_url 2023-09-22-questions-for-maintenance-with-checklist %}) article for a general checklist of things to consider.
+Finally, see the [maintenance checklist]({% post_url 2023-09-22-questions-for-maintenance-with-checklist %}) for how to prioritize maintenance.